dwgan/dwgan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Wellcome to Dongwen Gan's website!"
+title: "Hi there, Wellcome to my homepage!"
 excerpt: "About me"
 author_profile: true
 redirect_from: